 The Biden administration has also strengthened the IRS through this bill to conduct frequent audits on large corporations.

 The tax reforms and IRS tax enforcement in the bill are expected to reduce the federal deficit by over $300 billion over the next decade.

-The USA’s new minimum tax rate has confused some people for several reasons.
+The US’s new minimum tax rate has confused some people on a couple of grounds.

 First, why would the US need a 15% minimum tax on corporations if the headline corporate income tax rate is already 21%?